HandsOnDataViz/book/docs/HandsOnDataViz.md

 Hints:

--   If your data lacks ID numbers, quickly [create a column of consecutive numbers](calculate), as shown in this book.
+-   If your data lacks ID numbers, quickly [create a column of consecutive numbers](calculate.html), as shown in this book.
 -   If your address data includes apartment numbers, leave them in.
 -   Only the ID and address fields are required.
 City, state, and zip code may be blank if you lack any of this information, but fewer